Keep Healthy This Monsoon Season

 How to prevent infection during Monsoon Season

-- Hand hygiene is most important in this season, so wash your hands frequently with Dettol Original Hand Wash.
-You can use a hand sanitiser if you don’t have soap and water at your disposal.
+Hand hygiene is most important in this season, so wash your hands frequently with Dettol Original Hand Wash or Soap.
+You can use a hand sanitizer if you don’t have soap and water at your disposal.
 Do not touch your eyes, nose or mouth with unwashed hands because you could unknowingly transfer harmful germs to yourself and fall ill.

 Keep your home clean and hygienic